Drug smoke wafts through transit but not at toxic levels, UW study says

 “There is not a community among us who is not grappling with this heartbreaking condition, of addiction faced by too many family members and neighborhoods,” said Sound Transit CEO Julie Timm.
 In King County alone, 917 people died from overdoses this year through August, of whom 714 included fentanyl, a health-department tracker says.

 “The good news is that the outcomes were good.
-Transit is safe, it was safe before and it remains safe,” Timm said in reaction to the UW data.
+Transit is safe, it was safe before, and it remains safe,” Timm said in reaction to the UW data.

 Sound Transit has already retrofitted two-thirds of railcars with MERV 13 filters as UW suggested.
 Community Transit, in Snohomish County, will do the same with its Swift bus-rapid transit fleet, and possibly the whole fleet, by the end of September, promised CEO Ric Ilgenfritz.